shumarb/projects/projects/currency-conversion-system/README.md

 The following explains how the system processes each transaction:
 1. Check if the *USER* exists.
 2. Check if the *FROMCURRENCY* AND *TOCURRENCY* are both unique to one another and exists in the aforementioned 148 currencies.
-3. Checks if the *USER* has the *FROMCURRENCY* in his/her wallet
+3. Checks if the *USER* has the *FROMCURRENCY* in his/her wallet.
 4. Checks that the amount of the *FROMCURRENCY* to be converted is less than or equal to the amount of the *FROMCURRENCY* in his/her wallet.
-5. If the transaction satisfies all checks in steps **1 to 4**, the system executes the transaction updates the *USER*'s wallet accordingly.
+5. If the transaction satisfies all checks in **Steps 1 to 4**, the system executes the transaction updates the *USER*'s wallet accordingly.
 Otherwise, the system skips the transaction.
 6. The console displays the logging messages for each transaction.
 For every valid transaction, the console displays a message that the transaction was successful and the amount of the *FROMCURRENCY* that is converted to the *TOCURRENCY*.
 For every skipped transaction, the console displays a message that the transaction was skipped and the reason the transaction was skipped.